Cancel anytime

 - Acquisition Price (USD millions): 5300

-- Strategic Rationale: Expanded Oracle's offerings in the hospitality and retail industries.
+- Strategic Rationale: Expanded Oracle's presence in the Retail and Hospitality Industries

 Growth Trajectory and Initiatives

-Recent Initiatives: Focus on cloud infrastructure, AI development, and strategic acquisitions.
+Recent Initiatives: Oracle has focused on expanding OCI, launching new cloud services, and making strategic acquisitions.

 Summary